esper-io/dev-docs/docs/home/console.md

 **Add Devices (IMEI Provisioning)**

-If you are editing a template—rather than creating one—the next section will be Add Devices.
+If you are editing a template rather than creating one, the next section will be 'Add Devices.'

 The **Add Devices** section gives you the option to individually add or delete the International Mobile Equipment Identity (IMEI) or serial numbers of devices you want to provision with this template.
 You can also upload a CSV file containing IMEIs and Serial Numbers.
 Please format your CSV using the instructions in **Upload IMEI CSV** section.

 ![Add Devices Template](./assets/NewConsole/TemplateAdddevices.png)